Go back to all articles

 • Limited load generation capacity

 Loadrunner is unique because it gives users an accurate and wholesome image of an application’s end-to-end performance.
-As a result, users are able to detect and resolve performance bottlenecks immediately.
+As a result, users can detect and resolve performance bottlenecks immediately.

 You can use the performance testing tool to emulate thousands of users simultaneously.
 As a result, your team can simulate real-life user loads on your application and prepare it for the live environment.

 During testing, Loadrunner will collect data from key infrastructure components such as database servers and web servers.
-After the collection of data, the application analyzes the collected data in detail and gives useful insight behind why the application is misbehaving in a particular way.
+After data collection, the application analyzes the collected data in detail and gives useful insight into why the application is misbehaving in a particular way.
 Therefore, users can easily identify the root causes of defects in the application.

-At the same time, Loadrunner is highly versatile and supports a large number of applications.
-Therefore, developers can test a variety of applications, including mobile, .NET, Java, SOAP, Flex, HTML 5, ERP, legacy, GWT, Silverlight, Ajax, and Citrix.
+At the same time, LoadRunner is highly versatile and supports many applications.
+Therefore, developers can test various applications, including mobile, .NET, Java, SOAP, Flex, HTML 5, ERP, legacy, GWT, Silverlight, Ajax, and Citrix.

-Since Loadrunner also offers users features for cloud-based testing, you can perform quick, robust, and realistic load testing, from several geographic locations.
+Since LoadRunner also offers users features for cloud-based testing, you can perform quick, robust, and realistic load testing from several locations.
 You can also try to vary the website load and replicate the requirements of business applications with the help of the cloud.

 LoadRunner integrations